johanjordaan/mini-term/README.md

 ### term.reset()
 This command resets the terminal to its initial state.
 This includes clearing the history and displaying the greeting.

+### term.get_input(prompt,callback)
+This will get input from the user.
+The callback will be called with the uer provided value.
+The prompt will be shown while the user is inputting data.

+### term.get_masked_input(prompt,callback)
+This will get input from the user.
+The callback will be called with the uer provided value.
+The prompt will be shown while the user is inputting data.
+The user input will not be echoed to the screen or displayed in the terminal.

 ## Contributing